 Setting Up the Shuffleboard Table or Court

 Proper shuffleboard setup ensures smooth gameplay, accurate puck glide, and balanced scoring conditions.
 Whether you’re assembling a table for indoor play or preparing an outdoor court, alignment, surface preparation, and equipment readiness are crucial for fair competition.
-A well-leveled surface with the right wax or powder application minimizes friction and keeps pucks moving consistently across the board.

 How to Apply Shuffleboard Wax or Powder